fredbcode/Vrrpd/README.md

 Of course, you can put whatever you like.

-The virtual MAC address is automaticaly generated
+The virtual MAC address is automatically generated

 So, In our case there are three adresses on Master